saimanoj75/tech-communities/communities/rwanda.md

 #  Tech Communities in Rwanda

-A list of tech communities and events happening in or based in Rwanda.
+A list of tech communities in or based in Rwanda.

 - [ReactJS Rwanda](https://discord.gg/6PjR3pEgPK)
 - [Open Source Kigali](https://github.com/Open-Source-Kigali)